ikarus23/MifareClassicTool/README.md

 [mfoc](https://github.com/nfc-tools/mfoc)).

-The application comes with standard key files called *std.keys* and *extended-std.keys*, which contains the well known keys and some standard keys from a short Google search.
+The application comes with standard key files called *std.keys* and *extended-std.keys*, which contain the well known keys and some standard keys from a short Google search.
-You can try to read a tag with this key file using &quot;Read Tag&quot; from main menu.
+You can try to read a tag with these key files using &quot;Read Tag&quot; from main menu.
+Changes to these key files will be lost.
+Create your own key file for your keys.

 Once you know some keys, you cam to put them into a simple text file (one key per line).
 You can do this on your PC and import